zulip/zulip/templates/zerver/help/invite-new-users.md

 ## Manage pending invitations

 Organization owners can revoke or resend any invitation or reusable invitation link.
-Organization administrators can can do the same except for invitations for the organization owners role.
+Organization administrators can do the same except for invitations for the organization owners role.

 {start_tabs}